PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

     };
 };
 ```
 We create an `actor` to contain our logic.
-To me an actor resembles a class.
-But it is not a class rather _ " it is like an object (and in Motoko, even looks like one),
+On the surface an [actor](https://en.wikipedia.org/wiki/Actor_model) can resemble a class.
+But it is definitely not a class rather _ " it is like an object (and in Motoko, even looks like one),
 in that it encapsulates private state along with a set of methods to process
 messages that can be sent to it.
 But all message sends are asynchronous.
 Consequently, unlike conventional methods in OO, actor methods do not have results.